Sweizeur/Tome.App_Credits/README.md

 ## Infos
 - "tomeCredits.py" is the default script with a browser UI that is working on all commons browser
-- "tomeCredits Universal.py" is an updated script without in wich you can choose your browser and choose if you want a GUI (see the brower) or not
+- "tomeCredits Universal.py" is an updated script in wich you can choose your browser and choose if you want a GUI (see the brower) or not

 ## Requirements
 For this project you will need to import : [Selenium](https://github.com/SeleniumHQ/selenium)